tuatrin/app_man/README.md

 # string2int Challenge

-  My code result by use python and node.js.
+  My code result by use node.js.